Skip to main content

 Why are grandparents' eye colors included in the calculation?

-Grandparents’ eye colors provide additional genetic information, which helps improve the prediction's accuracy.
+Grandparents' eye colors provide additional genetic information, which helps improve the prediction's accuracy.
+A parent may carry a recessive eye color gene inherited from a grandparent that doesn't show in their own eyes but could appear in a grandchild.

 Can two blue-eyed parents have a brown-eyed child?